 Introduction / History

-The Khatri of India came from the Punjab and have gone to live in other states also.
-They are traders and merchants.
-In addition to the Punjab, they live mainly in Delhi, Uttarh Pradesh, Madya Pradesh, Himachal Pradesh, Chandigarh, Gujarat, Haryana, Jammu and Kashmir, Maharashtra and Rajasthan.
+In addition to Punjab, they live mainly in Delhi, Uttar Pradesh, Madhya Pradesh, Himachal Pradesh, Chandigarh, Gujarat, Haryana, Jammu and Kashmir, Maharashtra and Rajasthan.

-The Khatri are mainly Hindu.
+Khatri are mainly Hindu.
 They worship all the Hindu gods.
-They worship ancestors too.
-The Brahmin priests do the rituals that relate to births, marriages and deaths.
-The deceased are cremated and the ashes are immersed in a river with the River Ganges at Haridwar being the favorite one.
-There is a thirteen day pollution period.
+They also worship their ancestors.
+Their main festivals are the same ones that are celebrated by the other Hindus.
+Brahmin priests do the rituals that relate to births, marriages and deaths.
+The deceased are cremated and the ashes are immersed in a river with the River Ganges at Haridwar being the favorite.
 Young children are buried.
-Their main festivals are the same ones that are done by the other Hindus.

 Khatri people need to be liberated from traditions that hinder receiving the Savior who died in their place, and to receive new believers into their traditional community.